fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

    But there is a sweet spot of users |--|
-   maybe those just a bit more comfortable with the concept of chaining functions together to achieve an effect, perhaps those just seeking a less cryptic syntax (or at least one that is less dense)
+   maybe those just a bit more comfortable with the concept of chaining functions together to achieve an effect, perhaps those just seeking a somewhat more regular syntax (or maybe just one that is less dense)
    |--| where the tidyverse can provide a rich ecosystem
-   where powerful analyses can be developed quickly.
+   where powerful analyses can be developed effectively.

-R can be a bit of a wierd environment to work in |--| not surprising considering this is a flexible and powerful system with a syntax that reaches back to the '90s with roots in hacking a better way to interface to FORTRAN calculation libraries.
+R can be a bit of a wierd environment to work in |--| not surprising considering this is a flexible and powerful system with a syntax that reaches back into the '90s with roots in hacking a better way to interface to FORTRAN calculation libraries.
 And R includes a number of quirks involving typing shorthand that reveals a history of catering to interactive work at the console level.